19 Best Keychain Knives

 The SOG Centi I keychain knife sports a no-nonsense design that maximizes the cutting edge and provides a firm, safe grip no matter the application.
 The 1 3/8 inch high carbon blade is hollowed out in the center to reduce weight and there’s a generous hole at the butt end of the handle for attaching it to your keychain; which is really where this knife belongs.
 It’s smaller than it appears in pictures but just as dependable and well-built as all of SOG’s other tactical gear.
 If there’s one drawback to the Centi I keychain knife it’s the lack of a locking mechanism.
 Other than that it’s all good.

-The second of our keychain knives that’s built to resemble a key the Guardman Keychain Folding knife sports a long slender blade that’s great for a number of simple tasks but not ideal if you need to lean into the work.
+Built to resemble a key the Guardman Keychain Folding knife sports a long slender blade that’s great for a number of simple tasks but not ideal if you need to lean into the work.
 That said it’s a great little keychain knife that folds up to a neat 2 5/8 inches and weighs virtually nothing.
 Use it for myriad light tasks from opening boxes to cutting fishing line, stripping wire or even cleaning your nails.
 When you’re done with it fold it up and forget about it.
 Ideal for pros or do-it-yourselfers.

 Tonife Fixed Blade